 Data users may notice that average annual expenditures presented in the income tables sometimes exceed income before taxes

-However, there are reasons why expenditures exceed income for the lower income groups despite the use of imputed income data.
+for the lower income groups.
 Consumer units whose members experience a spell of unemployment may draw on their savings to maintain their expenditures.
 Self-employed consumers may experience business losses that result in low or even negative incomes, but are able to maintain their expenditures by borrowing or relying on savings.
-Students may get by on loans while they are in school, and retirees may rely on savings and investments.
+Students may get by on loans while they are in school, and retirees may rely on drawing down savings and investments.